Breaking the Cycle: Bullying Prevention & Recovery in Pennsylvania Schools, Workplaces & Online (2025)

 Unexplained injuries or frequent “mystery” illnesses

-✔ Harassing messages or emails
+✔ Harassing messages and comment “pile-ons”

 🧠 How Bullying Impacts Mental Health